-POLICY: PROMOTE FREDERICK COUNTY AS A DYNAMIC, VITAL RETAIL MARKET.
+POLICY: PROMOTE FREDERICK COUNTY AS A DYNAMIC, VITAL RETAIL

+MARKET.

-- Engage National and Regional Trade Organizations. - Strategically identify prime areas for commercial land use in key locations to capitalize on future commercial opportunities. - Participating as an exhibitor in events such as the International Council of Shopping Center's National Trade Exposition and Leasing Mall (which brings together more than 30,000 developers, owners, retailers, lenders, and municipalities) or smaller events of a regional nature (The ICSC also holds an annual event in Washington, D.C.). - POLICY: REQUIRE FUTURE DEVELOPMENTS TO BE OF A HIGH QUALITY AND REQUIRE UPKEEP OF EXISTING DEVELOPMENTS, THUS ASSURING LONG-TERM VIABILITY OF DEVELOPMENTS, AND THE ONGOING ABILITY TO MAKE A POSITIVE IMPRESSION ON POTENTIAL DEVELOPERS AND RETAILERS CONSIDERING ENTRY IN THE MARKET.
+Engage National and Regional Trade Organizations.

+- Develop a unified marketing plan for the county and its businesses. - Promote existing businesses to join together in the marketing effort. - Strategically identify prime areas for commercial land use in key locations to capitalize on future commercial opportunities. - Participating as an exhibitor in events such as the International Council of Shopping Center's National Trade Exposition and Leasing Mall (which brings together more than 30,000 developers, owners, retailers, lenders, and municipalities) or smaller events of a regional nature (The ICSC also holds an annual event in Washington, D.C.).

+POLICY:

+REQUIRE FUTURE DEVELOPMENTS TO BE OF A HIGH QUALITY, AND REQUIRE UPKEEP OF EXISTING DEVELOPMENTS, THUS ASSURING LONG-TERM VIABILITY OF DEVELOPMENTS, AND THE ONGOING ABILITY TO MAKE A POSITIVE IMPRESSION ON POTENTIAL DEVELOPERS AND RETAILERS CONSIDERING ENTRY IN THE MARKET.
+PRESERVE THE ASTHETIC INTEGRITY OF THE SURROUNDING AREAS AND REQUIRE UPKEEP OF EXISTING DEVELOPMENTS.

-- Promote enhanced architectural/design requirements for future retail development, including structure appearance, landscaping, and signage. - Establish and implement regulations regarding upkeep of existing and future retail development including the removal of exterior debris, the removal of non-approved signage, and the maintenance of landscaping. - POLICY: PROVIDE EASY ACCESS TO UP-TO-DATE MARKETING MATERIALS AND RESOURCES TO POTENTIAL DEVELOPERS, RETAILERS, AND TENANT-REPRESENTATION REAL ESTATE AGENTS AND BROKERS.
+- Promote enhanced architectural/design requirements for future retail development, including structure appearance, landscaping, and signage. - Establish and implement regulations regarding upkeep of existing and future retail development including the removal of exterior debris, the removal of non-approved signage, and the maintenance of landscaping.

+PROVIDE EASY ACCESS TO UP-TO-DATE MARKETING MATERIALS AND RESOURCES TO POTENTIAL DEVELOPERS, RETAILERS, AND TENANT-REPRESENTATION REAL ESTATE AGENTS AND BROKERS.

-- Develop and periodically update general retail marketing materials for the market, including brand-establishing information (history, appeal, etc.), demographics (population disbursement, income data, etc.), and access and existing retail locations (maps). - Provide electronic access to these materials (via web download) for developers, agents/brokers, and retailers. - POLICY: CONDUCT AN IN-DEPTH ANALYSIS OF THE MARKET'S RETAIL POTENTIAL VERSUS ITS CURRENT PERFORMANCE.
+- Develop and periodically update general retail marketing materials for the market, including brand-establishing information (history, appeal, etc.), demographics (population disbursement, income data, etc.), and access and existing retail locations (maps). - Provide electronic access to these materials (via web download) for developers, agents/brokers, and retailers.

+POLICY: CONDUCT AN IN-DEPTH ANALYSIS OF THE MARKET'S RETAIL POTENTIAL VERSUS ITS CURRENT PERFORMANCE.
 UNDERSTAND IF THE DAILY RETAIL DEMANDS OF THE CITIZENS OF THE FREDERICK COUNTY/WINCHESTER MARKET BEING MET BY THE EXISTING SUPPLY OF RETAIL ESTABLISHMENTS.
 ANECDOTAL EVIDENCE SUGGESTS THE MARKET ENJOYS SUCH BALANCE, WITH AN EVER-GROWING ARRAY OF RETAIL AND DINING ESTABLISHMENTS.